18 FAQs about getting out of a business premises lease

-18. How much does it cost to sublet the premises?
+18. How much does it cost to sublet my business premises?

 As with an assignment, there are usually three sets of professional advisers involved: yours, your subtenant's, and the landlord's.
 The landlord's costs are usually significantly lower than for assigning a lease.
 In particular, the landlord will not need to investigate the subtenant's creditworthiness and negotiate payment guarantees.

 You will usually be responsible for paying for both your and the landlord's advisers, though you can negotiate with the subtenant to cover some or all of these costs.
 You will also pay any costs of finding the subtenant.